 ESC 460 Meteorological Internship (A).
 Prerequisite: Instructor's permission.
 Provides first-hand knowledge and experience concerning the application of meteorology to industrial and governmental requirements.
 Requires group work in scientific fields.
 Allows students to design and conduct applied meteorological research.
 1-3 Cr.
 By Arrangement.

 ESC 462 Hydro Meteorology (A).
-Prerequisites: ESC 211, ESC 350, and MTH 201 or permission of instructor.
-The interface between meteorological and hydrological processes governs the impact that weather has on the human and natural environments.
+(Prerequisites ESC211, 350, and MTH201) The interface between meteorological and hydrological processes governs the impact that weather has on the human and natural environments.
 This course examines extreme weather events such as flooding, climate change, and urban heat island effects.
 Students will learn about the processes that govern them as well as the extent of their effects, their causes, and the models used to predict them.
 3 Cr.
 Even Fall.